leonardoARoman/RestaurantAutomationMainSystem/README.md

 Software engineer project.
 This is the main system for management purposes such as seating guests, editing exinting orders, managing reservation, floor state, employees clock in/out system and more.
 This application was developed using javaFx and SceneBuilder.
 IMPORTANT: you need java7 or higher in order to run the code properly.
 Some of the functionality used in this application is functional programing using labda expression.
 Hence JDK 7 or higher is requiered.

+# To Run Application
+To run this application you can download and upload folder directly to ecplise or any IDE of your chice.
+Run the main file, Main.java, do not run the CMain.java file, this file is not doing anything for now.
+Once you run the main, you will be prompted to the main interface with 4 options.
+This four option are the subsystems.
+The floor subsystem, will take you to a layout with restaurant tables.
+In order to seat people in a table click the desire table and choose the option from the popup dialog box.
+Another important feature is the clock system.
+Very simple to follow, however the input must be chosen from the image libraries.
+This subsystem is not 100% finish yet.

 # Main System
 The main system devides and conqueres targetting three different type of audience: Mobile app for waiters, Webb app for customer's queries and Desktop app for all restaurant personal.